zettonaender/convtographiceq/README.md

 2. Git clone this project or download zip.
 3. Open cmd, cd to Equalizer Apo folder.
 4. Open your Equalizer Apo config.txt (or peace.txt for Peace) and add `; Benchmark` in the device selection line.
 Check this image as an example: https://i.imgur.com/jHmKxdv.png
-5. Type 'Benchmark.exe -c 1 -f 1 -t 23000 -l 46 -r 48000 -o sweep.wav' (change 48000 to your sampling rate) (sweep.wav is an arbitrary filename) (Benchmark.exe is a part of an AutoEq project)
+5. Type 'Benchmark.exe -c 1 -f 1 -t 23000 -l 46 -r 48000 -o sweep.wav' (change 48000 to your sampling rate) (sweep.wav is an arbitrary filename) (Benchmark.exe is located in Equalizer APO folder)
 6. Open sweep.wav on audacity, then File>>Export>>Export Wav.
 Choose to save as '32 bit float'.
 For this tutorial, I'll go with 'expfloat.wav'.
 7. Put the exported wav in the same folder as 'testing123.py' from this project.
 8. Open the 'testing123.py' with text editor.